-Sense organ diseases are the 9th most common cause of disease burden in Scotland in 2015, resulting in a total of approximately 34,300 DALYs.
-The burden of sense organ diseases is nearly fully attributed to individuals suffering health loss due to living with sense organ diseases.
-There is a very small contribution from premature deaths, coming from deaths that have been coded with the ICD-10 [3] code H05.0 'acute inflammation of orbit', which we include in our figures but do not cover in detail in this technical briefing.
+Sense organ diseases are the 11th most common cause of disease burden in Scotland in 2016, resulting in a total of approximately 43,200 DALYs.
+The burden of sense organ diseases is fully attributed to individuals suffering health loss due to living with sense organ diseases.